RockasMockas/llama-swap/README.md

     # `useModelName` overrides the model name in the request
     # and sends a specific name to the upstream server
     useModelName: "qwen:qwq"

+    # `message_prefix` adds text to the beginning of the last user message
+    # in chat completion requests.
+Useful for instruction tuning or system prompts.
+    message_prefix: "Answer the following query: "

   # unlisted models do not show up in /v1/models or /upstream lists
   # but they can still be requested as normal